-Focusing on payloads also allows these recommendations to deliver improvements in the near to midterm (one to two FYDPs) and address the continued improvement and proliferation of A2/AD threats.
-A2/AD networks such as China's already have a range and capacity advantage over U.S. surface combatants, which will grow as their capabilities improve.
-These recommendations will enable the surface fleet to begin to regain an advantage in the salvo and cost competition with A2/AD-equipped adversaries in the next ten years.
+Focusing on payloads also allows these recommendations to deliver improvements in the near to midterm (one to two FYDPs) and address the continued improvement and proliferation of anti-ship threats.
+Reconnaissance-strike networks such as China's already have a range and capacity advantage over U.S. surface combatants, which will grow as their capabilities improve.
+These recommendations will enable the surface fleet to begin to regain an advantage in the salvo and cost competition with capable adversaries in the next ten years.

 Finally, a focus on payloads enables these recommendations to be more "actionable" by a budget process that is increasingly unstable as a result of ongoing budget caps and resistance by the Congress and the White House to agree on long-term defense spending levels.
 It is easier in this environment to start or protect funding for modifications to existing ships and new weapons or sensors than to sustain the resources necessary for a major new construction program.
-60 CSBA | COMMANDING THE SEAS